 - How should our files be named?

-- What kind of metadata should we apply to our assets?
+- What kind of keywords should we apply to our assets?

 3. Who Has Access to Our Digital Assets?

 The final major consideration in the digital asset management process is ensuring your files are secure.
 Deciding who can access, share, and edit your files is vital to maintaining the integrity of your brand.
 Below are the specific questions to answer to make sure your assets are safe:

 - Can contributors outside your organization have access to your library?

 - What is the process of sharing assets across or outside of your organization?

 - Should sections of your folder structure be password-protected?